 - Feeding difficulties, poor appetite

-- Hypoxia - low concentrations of oxygen in the body, during which the child may start hyperventilating
+- Hypoxia, or low concentrations of oxygen in the body, leading to hyperventilation

 - Breathlessness - especially during exertion

 - Extreme fatigue

 - Sweating, especially during feeding